Imdad-Alli/namaste-react/README.md

-# namaste react by Akshay Saini
+# Namaste react by Akshay Saini